lorenc-tomasz/react-native-simple-gradient-progressbar-view/README.md

 ## Masked Corners

 Masked corners property will only affact iOS >= 11 and Android.
-Enabling masking for corner allows to put corner radius to corner.
-All 4 values are required but the maskedCorners is optional:
+By default masking of all corners is enabled.
+To disable masking (disable corner radius on specific corenr) you need to user `maskedCorners` property.
+Each value in array is coresponging to each corner:
-- maskedCorners={[leftTop, rightTop, leftBottom, rightBottom]}
-0 = maskedCorner disabled , 1 - maskedCorners enabled
+- maskedCorners={[leftTop, rightTop, leftBottom, rightBottom]}, where 0 = maskedCorner disabled , 1 - maskedCorners enabled;
-so:
-- maskedCorners={[1, 1, 1, 1]}

-!!
-Property will be refacored to be more user friendly
+All 4 values are required, howerve the maskedCorners property is optional.
+Eg. to didsable masking on leftTop and rightBottom corners you need to set: `maskedCorners={[0, 1, 1, 0]}`.

 ## Screenshots